CristinaMR/alfresco-scripts-collection/README.md

 ### 4. Document Version History Extraction Script

-**Purpose:**
-Extract and list all versions of a document, including metadata for each version.

-**Implementation:**
-- Use Alfresco’s REST API to retrieve the version history of a specified document.
-- Extract metadata such as `cm:versionLabel`, `cm:creator`, and `cm:created` for each version.
-- Export the version history to a CSV or JSON file.

-**Use Case:**
-Important for auditing and tracking changes to documents over time, particularly in regulated industries where document version control is critical.
+**Function:**
+Extracts and lists the version history of a specific document, showing details like creation date and the user who made changes.

 ### 5. User Activity Report Script

-**Purpose:**
+**Function:**
-Generate a report of user activities (e.g., document uploads, modifications, deletions) within a specified time frame.
+Generates a report of user activities over a specified period, such as creating, modifying, or deleting documents.

-**Implementation:**
-- Use Alfresco’s Audit API to query user activities.
-- Filter results by date, user, and type of activity (create, update, delete).
-- Export the activity log to a CSV or JSON file.

-**Use Case:**
-Useful for monitoring user engagement, detecting unauthorized activities, and ensuring compliance with document handling policies.

 ### 6. Document Content Extraction Script

-**Purpose:**
+**Function:**
-Extract the textual content of documents stored in Alfresco (e.g., for indexing or text analysis).
+Extracts the textual content from a document stored in Alfresco, useful for analysis or indexing.

-**Implementation:**
-- Use Alfresco’s REST API to retrieve document content.
-- If the document is in a binary format (e.g., PDF), convert it to text using OCR or another appropriate tool.
-- Save the extracted text to a file or index it directly in a search engine.

-**Use Case:**
-Useful for creating searchable text indexes or performing content analysis, such as sentiment analysis or keyword extraction.

-### 7. Folder Structure Export Script
+### 7. Folder Tree Structure Report Script

-**Purpose:**
-Export the entire folder structure of a selected Alfresco space or repository to a hierarchical file format (e.g., XML or JSON).

-**Implementation:**
-- Use Alfresco’s REST API to traverse the folder structure.
-- Retrieve metadata such as the folder name, path, and any custom properties for each folder.
-- Output the structure in a hierarchical format like XML or JSON.

-**Use Case:**
-Useful for documenting the organization of the Alfresco repository, especially before making structural changes or migrating to another system.
+**Function:**
+Generates a tree structure of a specific folder, including details for each folder such as "folder name", "number of child folders", and "number of documents".
+The script also outputs the tree in a visual hierarchy and saves this information in a CSV file.

 ### 8. Workflow Status Report Script

-**Purpose:**
+**Function:**
-Extract the current status of all workflows (e.g., in-progress, completed, canceled) in Alfresco.
+Generates a report on the current status of all workflows in the system, showing information like status, start date, and due date.

-**Implementation:**
-- Query Alfresco’s Workflow API to retrieve details about all active and completed workflows.
-- Extract relevant information such as workflow type, status, assignees, and start/end dates.
-- Export the workflow data to a CSV or JSON file.

-**Use Case:**
-Helps in tracking the progress and performance of business processes managed through Alfresco workflows, ensuring timely completion of tasks.

 ### 9. Permission Audit Script

-**Purpose:**
-Generate a report on the permissions set for users and groups on specific folders or documents.

-**Implementation:**
-- Use Alfresco’s REST API to retrieve permissions for each document or folder within a specified path.
-- Collect details on which users or groups have access, along with their permission levels (read, write, delete, etc.).
-- Export the permissions data to a CSV or JSON file.

-**Use Case:**
-Useful for auditing and ensuring that access controls are properly configured, preventing unauthorized access to sensitive documents.
+**Function:**
+Audits the permissions configured on a directory or document, listing access rights assigned to users and groups.

 ### 10. Document Expiry and Retention Script

-**Purpose:**
+**Function:**
-Identify documents approaching their retention expiration date or already expired based on metadata fields.
+Identifies documents that are nearing their expiration date or have already expired, based on configured retention metadata.

-**Implementation:**
-- Use Alfresco’s REST API to query documents with retention-related metadata (e.g., `cm:expirationDate`).
-- Compare the current date with the expiration date to identify documents that are near or past their expiration.
-- Generate a report listing these documents and their retention status.

-**Use Case:**
-Ensures compliance with document retention policies and assists in cleaning up old documents to free up storage space.

 ### 11. Content-Type Distribution Script

-**Purpose:**
+**Function:**
-Analyze the distribution of content types (e.g., PDFs, Word documents, images) within Alfresco.
+Analyzes the distribution of content types (such as PDFs, Word documents, images) within an Alfresco directory, providing a report of the different file types stored.

-**Implementation:**
-- Query Alfresco’s REST API to retrieve the MIME types of all documents within a specified path.
-- Count the occurrences of each MIME type.
-- Generate a summary report or pie chart showing the distribution.

-**Use Case:**
-Provides insight into the types of content stored and helps in optimizing storage strategies, such as converting large images or videos to more efficient formats.

 ### 12. Tag Usage Report Script

-**Purpose:**
+**Function:**
-Generate a report of tags used across documents in Alfresco, showing frequency and associated documents.
+Generates a report on tag usage across documents in Alfresco, showing the frequency of each tag and associated documents.

-**Implementation:**
-- Use Alfresco’s REST API to query documents based on their tags.
-- Count the frequency of each tag and list the documents associated with each tag.
-- Export the data to a CSV or JSON file.

-**Use Case:**
-Useful for understanding how tags are being used for categorization and searchability, which can inform decisions on tag management and cleanup.

 ### 13. Document Dependency Map Script

-**Purpose:**
+**Function:**
-Create a map showing relationships between documents (e.g., linked documents, references) within Alfresco.
+Creates a map showing dependencies between documents in Alfresco, illustrating relationships between linked documents.

-**Implementation:**
-- Use Alfresco’s REST API to identify and list links between documents (e.g., via relationships or associations).
-- Represent the relationships in a visual format (e.g., using Graphviz for graph generation) or a JSON file.
-- Optionally, include metadata about each link, such as the type of relationship.

-**Use Case:**
-Helps in understanding the relationships and dependencies between documents, which is valuable for managing complex documentation or legal contracts.

 ### 14. Scheduled Report Generation Script